 Social work is rooted in community work, and even if we work in macro or private practice, our role will always require us to work well with others in order to achieve a common goal.
 On this episode, we share a little about our experience working with multidisciplinary teams and tips on how to make these collaborations more productive and efficient.

-Episode #8 – Title Protection: How we started it in our state and how you can replicate it in yours too
+Season 1, Episode 8 – Title Protection: How we started it in our state and how you can replicate it in yours too

 Title protection is a consistently hot topic in our profession.
 Who can call themselves a social worker and what does that mean?
 How do we get fair pay?
 Respect?
 Or even *whispers* unionize?
 What’s the pathway to make it happen in your state or nationally?
 Imelda and Jennifer share their pathway to writing legislation in Arizona and guidance on how and where you might get started.